Tomb of the Unknown Soldier (Canada): Sentries

 Since 2007, a pair of sentries from the Ceremonial Guard, in full dress uniform and with unloaded weapons, have been stationed at the tomb, on rotation from 9 am to 5 pm.
 Originally, the programme ran only through July and August.
 This was expanded in 2014 to run from April 9 (the date of the start of the Battle of Vimy Ridge) to November 10, as well as during significant military anniversaries throughout the rest of the year.

 Sentries from the Ceremonial Guard stand next to the tomb.
 The National War Memorial is situated behind the sentries.

-Each morning, the first sentries are marched out with a duty piper and, upon taking their posts, are read their orders by the posting non-commissioned officer: both are ordered arms and to stand at ease, weapon thrust out to the full extent of the right arm, head up, and feet 30 inches apart.
+Each morning, the first sentries are marched out with a duty piper and, upon taking their posts, are read their orders by the posting non-commissioned officer: both are ordered to stand at ease, weapon held diagonally in front of the body with the left hand over the right, head up, and feet 30 inches apart.
 Sentries hold their post for one hour before being replaced, though, a sentry may stand for two shifts in a day.
-Sentries on duty may march their beat, which consists of the senior sentry giving a sharp tap on the ground with his or her rifle butt, then acknowledged by the other sentry with a tap of his or her own rifle.
-A two-three pause between each movement, both sentries then come to attention, take a pace forward, shoulder their rifles, turn outwards, and start marching their beat of nine paces.
+Sentries on duty may march their beat, which consists of the senior sentry giving a preemptive order which is then repeated and acknowledged by the other sentry.
+If A two-three pause between each movement, both sentries then come to attention at shoulder arms, take one pace forward, turn outwards, and start marching their beat of nine paces.
 At the ninth pace, both execute an about-turn and return to their original position, if a halt is signalled.
 Marching the beat can continue for the full hour if desired.
 Sentries may not interact with the public.

 As the Ceremonial Guard is drawn from all branches of the Canadian Forces (the units chosen via an established rotation), the sentries, too, can be members of the Canadian Army, Royal Canadian Navy, or Royal Canadian Air Force, as well as the Special Operations Command.
 The commanding officer of each unit decides who will be sent to Ottawa.
 Occasionally, members of a police force will act as sentries at the tomb, such as when officers from the Royal Canadian Mounted Police did so on July 5, 2013, to honour Sergeant Arthur Richardson, a member of the North-West Mounted Police, who earned the Victoria Cross serving with Lord Strathcona's Horse during the Second Boer War.